stepcut/isomaniac/README.md

 ISOMANIAC
 =========

-This is a prototype of a Haskell-based framework for building user interfaces in the web browser.
+This is a prototype of a UI library.
+It is specifically designed to target web browsers.
+It is written in Haskell.
 It is influenced by the Model-Update-View pattern from Elm, Virtual DOMs, and isomorphic frameworks.
+It is an alternative to javascript frameworks like react.js and angularjs.

 MURV
 ----